AACTA Award for Best Guest or Supporting Actor in a Television Drama

 The AACTA Award for Best Guest or Supporting Actor in a Television Drama is an accolade given by the Australian Academy of Cinema and Television Arts (AACTA), a non-profit organisation whose aim is to "identify, award, promote and celebrate Australia's greatest achievements in film and television."
 The award is handed out at the annual AACTA Awards, which rewards achievements in feature film, television, documentaries and short films.
 From 2000 to 2010, the category was presented by the Australian Film Institute (AFI), the Academy's parent organisation, at the annual Australian Film Institute Awards (known as the AFI Awards).
 When the AFI launched the Academy in 2011, it changed the annual ceremony to the AACTA Awards, with the current prize being a continuum of the AFI Award for Best Guest or Supporting Actor in a Television Drama.

 The award was first presented in 2000 as Best Performance by an Actor in a Guest Role in a Television Drama Series until 2002, when the title was changed to Best Guest or Supporting Actor in a Television Drama.
 In the following year, the title was changed to Best Actor in a Supporting or Guest Role in a Television Drama or Comedy.
 By 2006, a separate comedy accolade was established, and the name changed to the current one.

 The AACTA Award for Best Guest or Supporting Actor in a Television Drama is given for performances in television drama series, miniseries, telefeature, children's animation or children's drama series.
 Candidates for this award must be human and male, and cannot be nominated for best lead actor in a television drama in the same year, for the same production.
-Luke Carroll, Aaron Fa'aoso, Damian Walshe-Howling and John Waters have all received two nominations each, more than any other actor, with Walshe-Howling winning one in 2008.
+Damon Herriman has received four nominations, more than any other actor, winning one in 2016.